Updated 5 June 2017

-Installation mostly consists of providing a suitably ventilated space.
-The exhaust is claimed to be virtually pollution free.
-It is mainly pure water vapour.
+Installing the (above) fuel cells is mostly providing ventilated space.
+Their exhaust is claimed, specifically, to be virtually pollution free.
+It is mainly pure water, or water vapour.

 Fuel cells for caravans – an economic alternative?

-This is not simply conjecture.
-A research report (McCormick 2003) noted General Motors had looked at the feasibility of a US-wide infrastructure that would place a hydrogen pump within 3 km of 70% of the US population, plus every 40 km on most interstate roads at a then cost of US$10-15 billion.
-Since then, a major hydrogen pipe-line has been built in the Gulf states of the USA.
+This, moreover, is not just conjecture.
+General Motors suggested a US-wide hydrogen infrastructure.
+Its aim?
+To place a hydrogen pump within 3 km of 70% of the US population.
+Plus every 40 km on most interstate roads.
+The (2003) cost estimate was US$10-15 billion.
+A major hydrogen pipe-line has now been built in the USA’s Gulf states.

 How fuel cells work